creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-08-Variationnal_Dropout_and_the_local_reparameterization_trick.md

 With this equation, the activations are directly drawn from their (approximate or exact) marginal distributions.

-This Gaussian dropout noise can be see as a Bayesian treatment of a neural network with $$\textbf{B = AW}$$ where the **posterior distribution of the weights** is given by a factorized Gaussian with :
+This Gaussian dropout noise can be seen as a Bayesian treatment of a neural network with $$\textbf{B = AW}$$ where the **posterior distribution of the weights** is given by a factorized Gaussian with :

 $$q_\phi(w_{i,j}) = \mathcal{N}(\theta_{i,j}, \alpha\theta_{i,j}^2)$$